Shows & Workshops

 Email us, call us at 613 824-5972, or fill out our form to get started.
-We'll want to know who your audience is, how many you expect will attend, and when you'd like us to come.
+We'll want to know who your audience is, how many you expect will attend, and when you'd like to see us.

 Most of our shows are suitable for grades K–6 (ages 4-11), with an audience maximum of 250.
 The Tempest suits K–8.